osteel/dime/README.md

 ### Composer

-The simplest way to instal Dime is to use [Composer](https://getcomposer.org):
+You can instal Dime via [Composer](https://getcomposer.org):

 ```
 $ composer global require osteel/dime
 ```

+Once the script is done, you should be able to run `dime` from anywhere to use the application.

-Make sure the `~/.composer/vendor/bin` directory is in your system's `PATH`.
+If not, make sure the `~/.composer/vendor/bin` directory is in your system's `PATH`.

 <details>
 <summary>Show me how</summary>